 For children up to 105 cm (accompanied by an adult) there are special activities, such as baby canoes or baby horses,.

-Children over 100 cm in height can ride the "Colorado Boat" and "Jungle Rapids," while for those over 110 cm among the available attractions are the "Mammoth" and the "Orthobuck Tour."
+Children over 100 cm in height can ride the "Colorado Boat" and "Jungle Rapids," while for those over 110 cm among the available attractions are the "Mammoth" and the "Orthobrucus Tour."

 In some attractions there are restrictions for children under 6 or 4 years of age, but these are very few.
 More often, however, an adult is required as a chaperone.